Is Sycamore Good Wood To Use for Carving?

 • Its natural beauty means you don’t need to use any finishes on your project if you don’t want too; sand down the surface until smooth and leave the piece in its natural state.

-• The fine texture of sycamore also allows you to achieve very precise cuts when carving, making this type of wood perfect for creating delicate designs such as filigree patterns or lace-like details on boxes and other objects.
+• The fine texture of sycamore allows you to achieve very precise cuts when carving, making this type of wood perfect for creating delicate designs such as filigree patterns or lace-like details on boxes and other objects.

 • The evenness of the grain ensures that all parts of your design will look uniform once finished – no matter how complex they may be.